 If you must take your dog for a walk when the pavement is hot, you can still keep their paws safe.
+Only walk your dog in shaded, grassy areas.
+In some cases, dog paws can get burned on very hot soil, so it’s best to check all surfaces before you let your dog out to play.
 A small dog can be carried over hot pavement until you find some cool grass.
 Larger dogs need paw protection to keep them safe, even if they don’t have to walk a long distance before they reach grass.

 You can cool off the concrete in your backyard by running water over it from your garden hose.
 Just be sure to re-check the temperature before letting your dog out, and re-wet as necessary.
 Outdoor mats can be used to create a safe pathway to the grass.